-6 Easy Hairstyles For Wet Hair You Can Do In The Bathroom After Pool Parties
+6 Easy Hairstyles For Wet Hair You Can Wear Before, During, & After Pool Parties

 When I'm with my close friends and family, I show up to pool parties in my bathing suit, with no makeup on, and my hair in a topknot — but when I show up to a work event or a pool party thrown by friends of a friend, I usually wear a summer dress, a no-makeup makeup look and my hair in a cute hairstyle.
 And even though I secretly would rather be swimming, I avoid getting in the pool to avoid frizzy post-pool hair and raccoon eyes.
 Luckily, I found a bunch of easy hairstyles for wet hair on Pinterest, so I can finally go swimming at pool parties and stop worrying about looking like a hot mess.
 Now all that's left is finding an entirely waterproof makeup routine!

 The secret to pulling yourself together after a day of swimming is to prepare a well-stocked bag.
 Bring the essentials (such as a towel, sunscreen, a change of clothes, etc.), and pack a few extra hair-saving items such as a detangling brush, leave-in conditioner, hair elastics, bobby pins, and hair gel.
 With these items, you can create the most Instagrammable looks, no matter how much chlorine is in your hair.
 And because standing in the bathroom mirror while everyone else enjoys the party is not an option, every one of these hairstyles will take no time to create.

 Sun's Out, Buns Out

 After a day in the pool, always spray your hair with a leave-in conditioner before styling.
 This will hydrate your hair after a day of damaging chemicals and harsh UV rays.
 This IGK Thirsty Girl Coconut Milk Leave-In Conditioner ($28; Sephora) sprays on for easy application.